venugopalboddu/Angular_Training_Task2/README.md

-# Angular Upload image and if image is greater than 5 MB compress to 50KB
+# Angular Upload image and compress

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.5.